-I drafted the 2020-21 Corporate Risk Register and it was subject to revision through regular scrutiny by the Audit Committee and Board.
-This included a comprehensive review and reassessment to make it compliant with the latest version of the 'Orange Book'.
+I drafted the 2021-22 Corporate Risk Register and it was subject to revision through regular scrutiny by the Audit Committee and Board.
 Board members had the opportunity to identify and consider any emerging external risks/ threats that could affect the Strategic Investment Board Ltd's capacity to deliver its Business Plan commitments.